nyc-crh/site/content/gallery/600-schools-yesterday-today-tomorrow.md

 closeRdImg:
 closeRdLink:
 eventname: "Report published on \"600\" Schools for NYC DOE"
-caption: The Board of Education of the City of New York studied the ‘600’ schools.
+caption: The Board of Education of the City of New York studied the "600" schools.
+These were schools that, in the 1960s, kept students labeled “socially maladjusted,” out of regular schools and classes.
+Most of the students in the “600” schools at the time were Black and Puerto Rican boys.
 archive_source: Municipal Archives
 source_link:
 copyright: Public domain